 - A. The Contractor shall properly and effectively protect all materials and equipment furnished during and after installation.
-Building materials, Contractor's equipment, etc., may be stored on the premises, but the placing of it shall be in accordance with Owner's approval.
+Building materials, Contractor's equipment, etc., may be stored on the premises, but the placing of it shall be within the construction fence.
 When any room in the building is used as a shop, store room, etc., the Contractor shall be held responsible for any repairs, patching, or cleaning arising from such use.
-Contractor shall protect and be responsible for any damage to Contractor's Work or material, from the Effective Date of the Agreement until the Final Payment is made, and shall make good without cost to the Owner, any damage or loss that may occur during this period.
-The Contractor shall handle all material as directed, so that the representatives of the Project Architect, Project Engineer, or both may inspect it.
+Contractor shall protect and be responsible for any damage to Contractor's Work or material, from the date of the agreement until the final payment is made, and shall make good without cost to the Owner, any damage or loss that may occur during this period.
+The Contractor shall handle all material as directed, so that the Architect/Engineer's representative may inspect it.
 All material affected by weather shall be covered and protected to keep it free from damage while being transported to the Site and while stored on the Site. - 1.
 During the execution of the Work, open ends of all piping and conduit, and all openings in equipment shall be closed when Work is not in progress, and shall be capped and sealed prior to completion of final connections, so as to prevent the entrance of foreign matter. - 2.
 All heating, ventilating, plumbing and electrical equipment shall be protected during the execution of the Work.
-All ductwork and equipment shall be sealed with heavy plastic and tape to prevent build-up of items such as dust, mold, and debris. - All ductwork and air handling mechanical equipment shall be wiped down with a damp cloth immediately before installation to ensure complete removal of accumulated dusts and foreign matter. - 4.
+All ductwork and equipment shall be sealed with heavy plastic and tape to prevent build-up of items such as dust, mold, and debris. - 3.
+All ductwork and air handling mechanical equipment shall be wiped down with a damp cloth immediately before installation to ensure complete removal of accumulated dusts and foreign matter. - 4.
 All plumbing fixtures shall be protected and covered so that no one can use them.
 All drains shall be covered until placed in service to prevent the entrance of foreign matter.